MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/background_review.md

 for thousands.
 - 🛣️ **Infrastructure**: Roads, clinics, and markets submerged, blocking aid and isolating communities.

-## 🗣️ Personal experience statement

-🇸🇸 **Samuel Gai's Personal Experience Statement**:
-As a South Sudanese citizen from Jonglei State, I have witnessed firsthand the devastating impact of recurring floods on our communities.
-Every year, heavy rainfall and overflow from rivers like the Nile and its tributaries submerge homes, destroy crops, drown livestock, and displace thousands of people.
-The 2020 and 2021 floods were particularly catastrophic, leaving many families homeless, increasing food insecurity, and spreading waterborne diseases like cholera.
-Despite these recurring disasters, there is still a lack of effective early warning systems, proper flood monitoring, and data-driven strategies to mitigate the damage.

-The general problem is that **South Sudan lacks sufficient infrastructure, technology, and predictive systems** to effectively anticipate and manage floods.
-Traditional response mechanisms are often reactive rather than proactive, resulting in unnecessary loss of lives and livelihoods.
-Additionally, climate change is worsening rainfall patterns, making floods more frequent and severe.
-Without reliable flood prediction models, real-time monitoring systems, and data-informed disaster management policies, vulnerable communities in Jonglei and other flood-prone regions remain at high risk.

-This is where **data science can play a transformative role**.
-By leveraging satellite imagery, hydrological data, machine learning models, and historical flood patterns, we can develop early warning systems, improve flood forecasting, and optimize emergency response efforts.
-If implemented effectively, data-driven approaches could help reduce displacement, save lives, and protect livelihoods in South Sudan’s most vulnerable regions.

-🇸🇾 **Rama's Personal Experience Statement**:
-As someone originally from Syria and now living in a village in Lebanon, I find it very difficult that drought is affecting both places—my hometown in Syria and the village where I live now.
-This past winter, there was barely any precipitation, and now, in the summer, there’s almost no water to rely on.
-Natural sources like springs and wells have dried up, and we’ve been forced to start buying water just to cover basic needs like drinking and washing.
-It’s not easy, especially with the financial pressure it adds.
-Around us, some families have already been displaced because they can no longer survive without water.
-Even though we haven’t had to leave, we feel the impact of the drought every single day.
-Water has become something we worry about constantly—something that used to be a part of life, but now feels like it’s slipping out of reach.

-### ❓ **Question of focus**

-*In what ways can data-driven approaches address flood-related climate* *displacement in South Sudan, and what policy measures are needed to support* *these solutions?*

 ### 📚 **Research Articles on the question**